ibm-cloud-docs/storage-scale/config-setup-symph-cluster.md

     # update-crypto-policies --set DEFAULT:AD-SUPPORT
     ```

-    After you run this command, it updates the crypto policies and asks to reboot the machine.
+    After you run this command, it updates the crypto policies and asks to reboot the system.

-7. Back up the existing /etc/samba/smb.conf Samba configuration file:
+7. Back up the existing `/etc/samba/smb.conf` Samba configuration file:

     ```shell
     # mv /etc/samba/smb.conf /etc/samba/smb.conf.bak
     ```

 8. Join the RHEL 8.x host to the Active Directory domain.
-As mentioned in the example, to join a domain named POCDOMAIN.LOCAL:
+As mentioned in the example to join a domain named POCDOMAIN.LOCAL:

     ```shell
     # realm join --membership-software=samba --client-software=winbind POCDOMAIN.LOCAL